anebz/cloud/Accreditations/aws_developer_associate.md

 If the previous version's files are unreachable, they have to be manually added to the instance, or a new app revision must be created.

-### CodePipeline
+### 11.4.
+CodePipeline

 * Manages the whole workflow whenever a change is detected in the source code
-* If the pipeline needs needs approval, add a manual approval step at the end of the flow
+* If the pipeline needs approval, add a manual approval step at the end of the flow.
+Not at every step of the pipeline
 * If one stage of the pipeline fails, the entire process stops running